Configuring a vDisk for Microsoft volume licensing

 To change a target device’s vDisk, without losing the MAK activation, select one of the following methods:

-- Assign additional vDisks to the target device, without removing any, then set the default booting vDisk accordingly.
+- Assign more vDisks to the target device, without removing any, then set the default booting vDisk accordingly.

-- Assign additional vDisks to the target device and temporarily disable the MAK activated vDisk.
+- Assign more vDisks to the target device and temporarily disable the MAK activated vDisk.

 More MAK considerations:

-- Manual vDisk updates (unassigning one vDisk and reassigning another vDisk) results in the loss of the required MAK activation information.
-This process requires a new activation, which would consume another license.
+- Use of manual vDisk updates (unassigning one vDisk and reassigning another vDisk) results in the loss of the required MAK activation information and requires a new activation, which would consume another license.

 - Use of AutoUpdate to deploy a new vDisk, from a different OS install than the previous vDisk, results in mismatched MAK activation information.
 In this case, a new activation must be performed from the command line interface, as only unactivated target devices can be activated from the Provisioning Services console.